angular-ui/bootstrap/src/pagination/docs/readme.md

 Settings can be provided as attributes in the `<pagination>` or globally configured through the `paginationConfig`.

+ * `ng-change`
+ 	:
+ 	Call a function on any pagination change.

  * `ng-model` <i class="glyphicon glyphicon-eye-open"></i>
  	:
  	Current page number.
 First page is 1.